Montana's Reckless and Careless Driving Laws and Penalties

 The difference between reckless and careless driving might be subtle in some cases.
 But generally, the distinction has to do with the driver's level of culpability.
 Unlike with reckless driving—which requires proof that the driver intentionally or knowingly did something risky behind the wheel—a motorist can be convicted of careless driving without realizing the dangerousness of the driving.

-• First offense.
-For a first careless driving violation, there's a $10 to $100 fine.
+For a first careless driving violation, there's a $10 to $100 fine and no jail time.

-• Second offense.
-For a second careless driving conviction within a year, the driver is looking at fines of $25 to $200.
+For a second careless driving conviction within a year, the driver is looking at fines of $25 to $200 and no jail time.

-• Offenses involving death or injuries.
-A careless driving offender who causes death or "serious bodily injury" to another person faces up to six months in jail and/or a maximum $5,000 in fines.
+A careless driving offender who causes death or "serious bodily injury" to another person faces up to six months in jail and/or a maximum of $5,000 in fines.

 A careless driving conviction adds four points to the motorist's driving record.